pmean/build-website/text/06/DataMining-06.md

 -   Pre-Analytic and Post-Analytic Factors in Post market Drug Safety Data Mining.
-Speakers: Alan Hochberg of ProSanos Corporation and Michael O\'Connell of Insightful Corporation.
+Speakers: Alan Hochberg of ProSanos Corporation and Michael O'Connell of Insightful Corporation.
 Abstract: The pharmaceutical industry is now responding to a series of high-profile drug safety issues in a number of ways, including the development and deployment of new methods of visualizing and mining